ducphan122/spring-food-ordering-system/Readme.md

 ## common
 - common-domain will have entity, value object, exception that can be used across different services
 - value object is immutable, thats why we use final keyword

+## Understanding domain events in DDD

+- Creating domain events within the domain core—either in entities or domain services—to ensure that events are generated as part of the business logic.
+However, the actual firing of these events is delegated to the application service.
+This separation ensures that business operations are first persisted to the database before any events are triggered, preventing the possibility of firing incorrect events if persistence fails.
+- The domain has no knowledge about event publishing or event tracking.
+It only creates and return the events after running business logic.
+Application service will decide when and how to raise the events.
+- By keeping repository interactions and event publishing within the application service, the domain core remains focused solely on business logic without being burdened by infrastructure concerns.
+- Additionally, while domain services are not mandatory in DDD, I prefer to use them to encapsulate interactions with multiple aggregates or complex logic, allowing the application service to handle event creation through the domain service rather than directly interacting with entities.